 Office for Food and Nutrition Programs

-Fiscal Year 2018 Massachusetts Schools with 50% of Student Enrollment Eligible for Free or Reduced Price Meals in Child Nutrition Programs
+Fiscal Year 2019 Massachusetts Schools with 50% of Student Enrollment Eligible for Free or Reduced-Price Meals in Child Nutrition Programs

-Child and Adult Care Food Program sponsors of At-risk Afterschool Meal sites, and
+Child and Adult Care Food Program (CACFP) Sponsors of At-Risk Afterschool meal sites, and Family Day Care Homes

 |From:||Robert M. Leshin, Director|